Qualiasolutions/kit/README.md

 # OmuMediaKit - AI-Powered Social Media Content Creation

+> Note: Development mode is enabled with mock Firebase integration.

 OmuMediaKit is a powerful tool for businesses to create, manage, and schedule social media content with AI assistance.
 It streamlines the content creation process and helps businesses maintain a consistent brand presence across social platforms.

 ## Features